WWmonster/MarkdownTest/docs/test2.md

 ![](media/74d10c2b2686c171b48f6656b88d1629.png)

-*Figure 4: Managing users in the User Management section of OpenL Tablets WebStudio*
+*Figure: Managing users in the User Management section of OpenL Tablets WebStudio*

 Right after applying changes in OpenL Tablets WebStudio, the updates are applied to the database.
 A user can log in and work under a newly created account in OpenL Tablets WebStudio.